Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Such covenants are private rules that cover all of the properties within a specific development and regulate such things as the size and type of allowed fences and exterior colors of homes.
 These private rules are enforced by associations and not by the City.
 You may find it very helpful to ask the association for a copy of the covenants beforehand to review.

 Show All Answers

-Most vacant land in the city is privately owned and, therefore, may be developed at some point.
+Most vacant land in the City is privately owned and, therefore, could be developed at some point.
 Please call 651-739-5150 to learn more about the property and how it is zoned.